ShellCode33/dwm/README.md

 - [stacker](https://dwm.suckless.org/patches/stacker/) : change focus and move windows using Mod+j/k
 - [swallow](https://dwm.suckless.org/patches/swallow/) : prevents screen cluttering by hiding terminals from which GUIs are started (and restore terminal when closed)
 - [warp](https://dwm.suckless.org/patches/warp/) : center the mouse to the focused window
+- [deck](https://dwm.suckless.org/patches/deck/) : layout which applies the monocle-layout only to the clients in the stack
+- [bottomstack](https://dwm.suckless.org/patches/bottomstack/) : layout which puts master at the top and the stack at the bottom
+- [xresources](https://dwm.suckless.org/patches/xresources) : load font and colors from ~/.Xresources

 # Installation